mihaelacoste/PHD-Natural-Disasters/README.md

 # Classes of visual objects using ImageNet
 The Imagenet_classes.ipynb file contains the source code from the https://cv.gluon.ai/build/examples_classification/demo_imagenet.html website adapted for research to identify visual object classes in photographs

+# Classifying context in photographs and identifying composition rules
+The file Model_Scene_Composition.ipynb contains the steps performed to train CNN models used in scene classification and composition rule identification.
+The annotated images come from https://github.com/bcmi/Image-Composition-Assessment-Dataset-CADB/blob/main/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------

 # PHD-Natural-Disasters